zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

-# zLUX dataservices
+# Dataservices

-Dataservices are a dynamic component of the backend of a zLUX application.
+Dataservices are a dynamic component of the backend of a Zowe application.
 Dataservices are optional, because the proxy server might only serve static content for a particular application.
 However, when included in an application, a dataservice defines a URL space for which the server will run the extensible code from the application.
 Dataservices are primarily intended to be used to create REST APIs and Websocket channels.

 ## Defining a dataservice

 Within the `sample-app` repository, in the top directory, you will find a `pluginDefinition.json` file.
-Each zLUX application requires this file, because it defines how the server registers and uses the backend of an application (called a plug-in in the terminology of the proxy server).
+Each application requires this file, because it defines how the server registers and uses the backend of an application (called a plug-in in the terminology of the proxy server).

 Within the JSON file, there is a top level attribute, *dataServices*:
 ```